 There's also a discovery effect.
 When agents are priced per run, buyers are willing to try more of them.
 Trying an agent for $0.30 is a no-brainer; subscribing for $19 a month is a commitment.
 The marketplace catalogue gets explored, builders get discovered, and the long tail actually monetises.
 Where you publish your agent matters partly because of this discovery dynamic.

-Builder margin: 20% as pure profit
+Builder margin: a fixed share as pure profit

 When an agent becomes unit-economic for a builder